willisplummer/nvim-dotfiles/README.md

 # NVIM DOTFILES

-- I moved these to their own repo because I'm managing the rest of my config in home-manager
+I moved these to their own repo because I'm managing the rest of my config in home-manager

+## Setup
+clone the repo to ~/nvim and cd into the directory
+`cp .env.example .env`
+set any environment variables

 ## Improvements To Do
 - snippets/completions -- the keybindings are weird/i don't know how they work. (haven't figured out how to accept a snippet)